folksgl/identity-give-idemia/README.md

 pre-commit install
 ```

+If you are not able to install `psycopg2`, please make sure you have `libpq-dev` installed on your system.
+For apt, use the following `sudo apt install -y libpq-dev`

 Installation of dependencies and commit hooks should be installed and ready to go now.
 To run the application locally:
 ```sh
 cd idemia